B2dfir/gcp_timeliner/ReadMe.md

 ### xlsx
 The same as csv, however special formatting characters will be added to simulate nested json formatting in xlsx cells.
 As a result, each log may span multiple lines, which formats well in excel however breaks single line grep-abiblity.

+The xlsx output of gcp_timeliner.py can be imported into the included colourised_template.xslx for assisted data analysis and stacking.

 ### timesketch
 Writes each log to a single line json entry, with field transformations to meet the TimeSketch expected format.
 Transformations applied to the log include:
 * timestamp -> renamed to 'datetime'